Deniz Undav: 2023–2024: Initial loan spell

-On 2 August 2023, Undav returned to his native Germany, signing for Bundesliga club VfB Stuttgart on a season-long loan for the 2023–24 season.
+On 2 August 2023, Undav returned to Germany, signing for Bundesliga club VfB Stuttgart on a season-long loan for the 2023–24 season.
 He made his Stuttgart debut on 16 September 2023, in a Bundesliga match against 1.
 FSV Mainz 05.
 On 27 January 2024, he scored his first Bundesliga hat-trick in a 5–2 win over RB Leipzig.
-In his debut Bundesliga season, he scored 18 goals and provided 9 assists, as his club finished second in the league and secured Champions League qualification for the first time since 2009–10.
+In his debut Bundesliga season, he scored 18 goals and provided nine assists, and Stuttgart finished second in the league to secure Champions League qualification for the first time since 2009–10.

-2024–present: Permanent signing
+2024–present: Permanent signing, contract extension and captain

-On 9 August 2024, following a season-long loan spell, Undav signed for VfB Stuttgart on a permanent basis, signing a three-year contract.
-A month later, on 17 September, he scored a goal on his Champions League debut which ended in a 3–1 away defeat against reigning champions Real Madrid.
+On 9 August 2024, after his loan spell, Undav signed for VfB Stuttgart permanently on a three-year contract.
+On 17 September, he scored on his Champions League debut in a 3–1 away defeat to reigning champions Real Madrid.

+On 23 October 2025, during an away match against Fenerbahçe in Istanbul, Undav was subjected to anti-Kurdish racism from sections of the stadium crowd following an on-field altercation.
+The hostility escalated further on social media, where he faced continued racist abuse.
+Undav later publicly thanked fans for an outpouring of support in the wake of the match.

+On 14 February 2026, Undav made his 100th competitive appearance for Stuttgart, scoring his 48th goal for the club in a 3–1 win over 1.
+FC Köln.
+On 9 May, he scored in a 3–1 win over Bayer Leverkusen to set a personal Bundesliga single-season record of 19 goals.
+On 1 June 2026, VfB Stuttgart announced that Undav had extended his contract until June 2029, with an option for a further season.

+In August 2026, Undav became the new captain of VfB Stuttgart.

 International career

 Undav was eligible to represent either Germany or Turkey internationally.

-In March 2024, Undav received his first call-up to the German national team ahead of their friendlies against France and the Netherlands.
-He made his debut for Die Mannschaft in a 2–0 victory against France after coming on for Kai Havertz in the 80th minute.
-In June, Undav was named in Germany's squad for UEFA Euro 2024.
-Undav scored his first international goal in a 2–2 draw against the Netherlands on 10 September 2024.
+In March 2024, aged 27 and having never been capped at youth level, Undav received his first call-up to the German national team ahead of friendlies against France and the Netherlands.
+He made his debut for Germany in a 2–0 win against France, coming on for Kai Havertz in the 80th minute.
+Undav was named in Germany's squad for UEFA Euro 2024.
+He scored his first international goal in a 2–2 draw against the Netherlands on 10 September 2024.